Singular Riemannian foliations and $\mathcal{I}$-Poisson manifolds: Background on singular foliations and their Morita equivalence

-2mm If $q \mapsto \dim(F_q)$ is constant on $M$, we obtain \emph{regular foliations} as particular singular ones.
+If $q \mapsto \dim(F_q)$ is constant on $M$, we obtain \emph{regular foliations} as particular singular ones.
 In this case, by the Frobenius theorem, there is a one-to-one correspondence between the leaf decomposition of the foliation and the module of vector fields generating it.
 This is no more the case if the SF is non-regular; there \emph{always} exist different modules generating the same leaf decomposition then (for an example, see Example \ref{k} below).
-Note also that in the non-regular case all the vector fields tangent to the leaves of a given SF do not necessarily define an SF anymore: the module of Example \ref{cexpl}, despite not being an SF since not finitely generated, induces a leaf decomposition, which can be obtained also by an honest SF with the single generator $\chi \, \tfrac{\rm{d}}{\rm{d} x}$.
+Note also that in the non-regular case all the vector fields tangent to the leaves of a given SF do not necessarily define an SF anymore: the module of Example \ref{cexpl}, despite not being an SF since not finitely generated, induces a leaf decomposition, which can be obtained also by an honest SF with the single generator $\chi \, \tfrac{\exd}{\exd x}$.
 Here $\chi \in C^\infty(\R)$ can be chosen, e.g., as the function

-\begin{rem} The function $M\to \N$ given by $q\mapsto \dim(F_q)$ is lower semi-continuous.
-As a result, the subset $U\subset M$ of the continuity set of $\dim(F_q)$ is open and dense, and $\mathcal{F}|_U$ induces a regular foliation over each connected component of $U$ \cite{skandalis}. \end{rem}
+\begin{Remark} The function $M\to \N$ given by $q\mapsto \dim(F_q)$ is lower semi-continuous.
+As a result, the subset $U\subset M$ of the continuity set of $\dim(F_q)$ is open and dense, and $\mathcal{F}|_U$ induces a regular foliation over each connected component of $U$ \cite{skandalis}. \end{Remark}

-2mm The following example shows the importance of being locally finitely generated:
+The following example shows the importance of being locally finitely generated.

-\begin{example} On $M=\R^2$, consider the module $\mathcal{G}$ generated by the vector fields $\partial_{x}$ and $\mathcal{X}(x)\partial_{y}$, where $\chi$ is the function defined in \eqref{chi}, together with all their multiple commutator Lie brackets.
+\begin{Example} On $M=\R^2$, consider the module $\mathcal{G}$ generated by the vector fields $\partial_{x}$ and $\mathcal{X}(x)\partial_{y}$, where $\chi$ is the function defined in \eqref{chi}, together with all their multiple commutator Lie brackets.
 Then, by construction, $\mathcal{G}$ is closed under the Lie bracket.
 However, it is not locally finitely generated as a $C^\infty(M)$-module since with each derivative on $\mathcal{X}$ we obtain a new, independent coefficient in front of $\partial_{y}$.
-As a consequence, we loose the well-behavedness of a leaf-decomposition: although every two points in $\R^2$ can be connected by a sequence of flows of vector fields in $\mathcal{G}$ (so that, in this sense, there would be only one leaf that is $\R^2$ itself), the tangent of $\mathcal{G}$ at every point in the left half-plane is only one-dimensional. \end{example}
+As a consequence, we loose the well-behavedness of a leaf-decomposition: although every two points in $\R^2$ can be connected by a sequence of flows of vector fields in $\mathcal{G}$ (so that, in this sense, there would be only one leaf that is $\R^2$ itself), the tangent of $\mathcal{G}$ at every point in the left half-plane is only one-dimensional. \end{Example}

-2mm As mentioned above, Definition \ref{SF} contains more information than a well-behaved decomposition of $M$ into leaves:
+As mentioned above, Definition \ref{SF} contains more information than a well-behaved decomposition of $M$ into leaves.